xiangli428/PrCaFineMapping/README.md

 # Fine-mapping causal variants of prostate cancer using h2-D2

 This repository contains data and scripts to analyze fine-mapping results of prostate cancer (PrCa).
 The GWAS summary data is from a large meta-analysis of European ancestry (http://practical.icr.ac.uk/blog/?page_id=8164).
+In our analyses, the genome reference assembly is GRCh37 (hg19).

 ## LD_block